-I am such a theme freak…and to me Fall screams apple picking!
-So you know I love it.
-Literally everything about it from finding the perfect apple worthy outfit… to getting to the farm and enjoying apple cider… to picking all the different varietals they offer… Just everything, it’s like being a kid in a candy store.
+I am such a theme freak…and to me, Fall screams apple picking!
+Literally everything about it from finding the perfect apple-worthy outfit… to getting to the farm and enjoying apple cider… to picking all the different varietals they offer… Just everything, it’s like being a kid in a candy store.

 When I went, you could sample juices from different apples before you start picking your own apples!
 If there are specific apples you are in the mood for, make sure you check and see in advance what is being harvested during your visit.

-To get into theme for this apple picking visit, I put on my straw hat and overalls.
+To get into the theme for this apple picking visit, I put on my straw hat and overalls.
 I was too legit to quit!
 There were a lot of dead apples scattered all over the fields that of course, I stepped in.
 Good thing I wore my boots!
-I learned after my Robert Frost Farm visit.. apple & shoes is not a good combo… lol.
+I learned after my Robert Frost Farm visit, apples & shoes are not a good combo… lol.